Richard Graham (politician): Third parliament (2017–19)

-Graham was re-elected with an increased share of the vote with 50.3%, but a reduced majority of 5,520 votes at the 2017 general election.
+At the 2017 general election, Graham was re-elected with an increased share of the vote of 50.3%, but a reduced majority of 5,520 votes.

-In March 2018, Graham voted through in favour of changes for any parent of children in Year 3 and above earning more than £7,400 to be ineligible to claim the free school meals.
+In March 2018, Graham voted in favour of changes for any parent of children in Year 3 and above earning more than £7,400 to be ineligible to claim free school meals.

 In August 2018, Graham wrote in an online newsletter to his constituents that in order to increase recycling rates there would need to be an "education programme for immigrants not used to urban recycling", which drew criticism from opposition politicians, but he defended his comments as "entirely factual."

 During a debate on Universal Credit on 15 October 2018 in the House of Commons, Graham raised concerns about the lack of data gathered about local food bank users.
 He said, "One of the difficulties with trying to correlate the people on universal credit with those who go to food banks is that there is no precise data to compare the two.
 I know anecdotally the number of foreigners claiming food bank vouchers is quite high".
-Opposition politicians criticised this citing national Trussell Trust data.
+Opposition politicians criticised this, citing national Trussell Trust data.

-In December 2018 during a debate on Brexit and free movement, Graham mentioned a case of a pregnant "Young Gloucester girl who was badly beaten by her European boyfriend".
+During a Commons debate in December 2018 on Brexit and free movement, Graham mentioned a case of a pregnant "Young Gloucester girl who was badly beaten by her European boyfriend".
 Graham said that the girl was "terrified that when he comes out of prison he will return to haunt her and her family, because this country cannot deport European nationals unless they have served a sentence of longer than two years."
 One critic commented: "The situation Richard Graham mentioned is an obviously distressing case of domestic violence, and Richard Graham should know better than to exploit it by jumping on an anti-immigrant bandwagon to score political points."
 Graham later apologised to the House for his comments which he said were "clumsy".

-Graham chairs the All Party Parliamentary Groups for Indonesia, China, and Marine Energy and Tidal Lagoons.
-He is also a member of the Exiting the European Union Select Committee.
+Fourth parliament (2019–24)

-During the Conservatives' 2019 leadership campaign, he backed Jeremy Hunt.
+At the 2019 general election, Graham was re-elected with an increased vote share of 54.2% and an increased majority of 10,277 after his rival Brexit Party candidate was withdrawn prior to the election.

-Fourth parliament (2019–present)
+Graham resigned as Prime Ministerial Trade Envoy to Malaysia, the Philippines and the ASEAN Economic Community on 7 July 2022, as part of the July 2022 government crisis, but was reinstated into the position in October, following the election of Rishi Sunak.

-Graham was re-elected with an increased share of the vote with 54.2%, the highest vote share in the constituency since 1935, and an almost doubled majority of 10,277.
+He was appointed Companion of the Order of St Michael and St George (CMG) in the 2023 New Year Honours for services to trade and investment in Southeast Asia.

-Graham resigned as Prime Ministerial Trade Envoy to Malaysia, the Philippines, and the ASEAN Economic Community on 7 July 2022, as part of the July 2022 United Kingdom government crisis.
+During the lead up to the 2024 general election, a member of Graham's campaign team stole a Labour leaflet from a constituent's letterbox.
+He later apologised for the incident.

-He was appointed Companion of the Order of St Michael and St George (CMG) in the 2023 New Year Honours for services to trade and investment in South-East Asia.
+He was unseated by Labour's Alex McIntyre.